-- 1. Backwash your filter then turn off the pump and leave the valve in the backwash position.
-Also open the drain plug at base of the filter. - 2.
+1. Backwash your filter then turn off the pump and leave the valve in the backwash position.
+Also open the drain plug at base of the filter.

 Open the air release valve at the top of the filter.
 You will notice air rushing into the filter.
-This represents water draining out of the filter. - 3.
+This represents water draining out of the filter.
+CAUTION!
+The EB100/140 do not have a valve outlet with strainer which causes the beads to come out of the filter.
+Keep close attention when the beads start coming out of the filter and close it.
 When air stops being sucked into the filter, most of the water has drained out of the filter.
-Using the Hexagonal wrench that came with the filter unscrew the top cap and remove. - 4.
+Remove the cap.
 Now inspect the beads.
 Do they look clean after the backwash?
 Are there areas of caked beads?
 If you find areas of dirty beads or caked beads, you may need to adjust the length of time that you use the blower, or increase the backwash time, or possibly the backwashing frequency.
 If you find caked beads, now is the time to break them apart.
-Using your hand or a stick, stir the beads and break up any clumps that you might find. - 5.
+Using your hand or a stick, stir the beads and break up any clumps that you might find.
 Wipe any beads stuck to the output laterals off and inspect them.
 Make sure that they clear of any obstructions.
-If there is material inside the laterals, they can be unscrewed and removed.
-A baby bottle brush cleaner works well for removing internally trapped solids.
-Replace when done. - 6.
-Next, inspect the backwash laterals.
+If there is material inside the laterals, use a high pressure cleaner to make the laterals clean.

+6. Next, inspect the backwash laterals.
 They will need to be removed.
-This can be done by reaching down in the filter and unscrewing the union that holds the backwash lateral in place.
+This can be done by reaching down in the filter and unscrewing the union that holds the backwash lateral in place (you may have to remove a greater part of the beads).
 When loose inspect them for debris.
-Clean if needed then replace when done. - 7.
-Replace the top cap using the wrench and make sure that it is secure.
-Pay attention to the position of the air release valve so that it is pointed in the direction you wish. - 8.
-When the top cap is back on, with the air release valve open, move the filter valve to the Filter position and turn on the pump.
+Clean if needed then replace when done.

+7. Replace the top cap and make sure that it is secure.
+Pay attention to the position of the air release valve so that it is pointed in the direction you wish.

+8. When the top cap is back on, with the air release valve open, move the filter valve to the Filter position and turn on the pump.
 When water comes out of the air release valve, close the valve and perform another backwash and rinse cycle before going back to filtration.
 Now your done.